-This cross-sectional dataset examines state statutes, regulations, executive orders, and governor opt-out letters governing CRNA scope of practice that were in effect as of April 10, 2022, and currently covers the following states:
+This cross-sectional dataset examines state statutes, regulations, executive orders, and governor opt-out letters governing CRNA scope of practice that were in effect as of July 5, 2022 for the following jurisdictions:

 When complete, the dataset will cover all 50 U.S. states, the District of Columbia, and Puerto Rico.